Learn About Our Process

 Because speech-language pathologists and audiologists often do not have time to stay up-to-date with the latest clinical research, they must look to available resources that synthesize that research.
-The Evidence Maps provide clinicians with a quick synopsis of guidelines, systematic reviews, and individual client perspective studies pertaining to speech-language pathology and audiology clinical topics.
+The Evidence Maps provide clinicians with a quick synopsis of guidelines and systematic reviews pertaining to speech-language pathology and audiology clinical topics.

 Types of Evidence Included in Evidence Maps

 refers to the results of research that has been conducted in a specific area of treatment, assessment, or service delivery.
 Although evidence may be obtained from individual studies, only evidence-based guidelines and systematic reviews are included in the Evidence Maps.

 What is clinical expertise?

 Clinical expertise refers

 to the experience, education, and clinical skills of the treating clinician

 and/or clinical experts.
 Consensus-based statements from guidelines and ASHA